 Cats are intelligent.
 This we know.
 We’ve heard people say that dogs are as smart as a toddler, with some breeds being more intelligent than others.
 But what about cats?
-Does the cat brain function like the human brain?
-If we were to ask our feline friends, they’d certainly say that they were.
-And they often outsmart us when the opportunity arises.
+Does the cat brain function like the human brain does?
+If we were to ask our feline friends, they’d certainly say so.
+And they often outsmart us when the opportunity strikes.
+(After all, cats are known to train their humans well!)
 If you’re curious to know just how smart your cat is, well, just keep reading.
 The answer might just surprise you.

 How Your Cat’s Brain Works